PRECIOUS RELICS FROM THE AGE OF DINOSAURS

 Tonnes of opalised plant fossil is extracted from Lightning Ridge opal mines each year.
 Although some is exquisitely preserved, most is too fragmentary to be informative – other than to show how richly vegetated the area once was.

-A large diversity of exquisite pine cones, drupes, stems and seeds are found, sometimes glittering with gem colour.
-Those that have not been through mining machinery retain remarkable detail.
+Diverse pine cones, drupes, stems and seeds are found, sometimes glittering with gem colour.

-110 million years ago, Lightning Ridge was heavily forested with primitive conifers such as Araucarian, podocarp and Kauri pines, which towered over ferns, seed ferns, ground pines, fungi and lichens, mosses, liverworts and horsetails.
+100 million years ago, Lightning Ridge was heavily forested with conifers such as Araucarian, podocarp and Kauri pine trees, towering over ferns, seed ferns and ground pines, fungi and lichens, mosses, liverworts and horsetails.

 Mines that intersect with palaeochannels sometimes contain rich deposits of bivalve molluscs.
 Occasionally, concentrations of whelks form dense death assemblages in sandstone.